Final Assessments (Exams)

 If a course uses an in-class examination as its final assessment, faculty will include the date and time of the final examination in the course syllabus.

-If the final examination date is not available at the start of the term or has been re-scheduled with the written approval of the dean, students will be notified of the scheduled date and time at least two weeks before the final assessment.
+If the final examination date is not available at the start of the term or has been re-scheduled with the written approval of the appropriate college dean, students will be notified of the scheduled date and time at least two weeks before the final assessment.

 Exam Conflicts with University Activities